 On Tuesday the euro surged above $1.20 for the first time since January 2015, after European Central Bank Chief Mario Draghi refrained from talking down the currency which has gained 14 percent year-to-date against the dollar.

-The euro effect combined with a broader risk-averse mood to send euro zone stocks and blue-chips down 1.3 percent.
+The euro effect combined with a broader risk-aversion mood to send euro zone stocks and blue-chips down 1.3 percent.
 Britain's FTSE fell 1.4 percent and the exporter-heavy DAX hit a five-month low.

 North Korea fired a missile over northern Japan, weakening Asian stocks and the U.S. dollar overnight.

-As geopolitical concerns spread to European markets, all sectors fell.
-Among the only bright spots were gold miners Randgold Resources and Fresnillo, up 3.1 to 3.8 percent as the price of gold soared to a 9 1/2 month high with investors rushing into safe haven assets.
+As geopolitical concerns spread to European markets, all sectors fell and among the only bright spots were gold miners Randgold Resources and Fresnillo, up 3.1 to 3.8 percent as the price of gold soared to a 9 1/2 month high with investors rushing into safe haven assets.